sjsu-library/unionist/_items/unionist--text-0413.md

   insecure.
 I have therefore thought it proper, and do hereby advertise the house and appurtenances thereof for sale.
 For further particulars inquire of the subscriber, or of PARDON CRANDALL, of Canterbury, or SAMUEL J. MAY of Brooklyn.
 CALVIN PHILEO.
   Canterbury, Sept.
-11, 1834 \n☞ From a letter which we have just received from our esteemed coadjutor, Rev. SAMUEL J. MAY, we make the following extract, relating to the above shameful outrage:\n        ‘You will be grieved to learn from the advertisements, that Mrs. Phileo’s house had been again assaulted.
+11, 1834 ☞ From a letter which we have just received from our esteemed coadjutor, Rev. SAMUEL J. MAY, we make the following extract, relating to the above shameful outrage: ‘You will be grieved to learn from the advertisements, that Mrs. Phileo’s house had been again assaulted.
 On Tuesday night, 12 o’clock, five windows were smashed in at once.
 I went down yesterday, so soon as I heard of it.
 They have never been so much disconcerted before.
 Their two front rooms are